jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 5: "b"
 ```

 The macro I build removes the " from 4 and 5 and adds a lot of brackets so that 3 gets evaluated to: `((ab)|(ba))`.
-Clearly this could be simplified to `(ab|ba)` but as it was working I left it as it was.
+Clearly, this could be simplified to `(ab|ba)`, but as it was working, I left it as it was.
 The full expression ends up with a lot of brackets!
 Having built the expression for 0, part 1 is given just by using a `REGEX_Match` filter.

 Part 2 involved a little more thought.
-Having looked through the expression for 0, you can evaluate it by removing pairs of blocks - matching expression 42 at the start and expression 31 at the end, and if you end up with something which matches repeated expression 42 then it is valid.
+Having looked through the expression for 0, you can evaluate it by removing pairs of blocks - matching expression 42 at the start and expression 31 at the end.
+If you end up with something which matches repeated expression 42, then it is valid.
 I chose to do this with a generate rows tool removing the paired blocks, one pair for each generated rows.
 Then finally it looks to see if it matches repeat blocks of expression 42 using a filter tool.

-All of the solutions posted to the community end up looking very similar though with slightly different approaches to solving part 2.
+All of the solutions posted to the community end up looking very similar, though with slightly different approaches to solving part 2.
 A shout out to [stephM](https://community.alteryx.com/t5/user/viewprofilepage/user-id/72436) for coming up with a solution which [doesn't involve an iterative macro](https://community.alteryx.com/t5/General-Discussions/Advent-of-Code-2020-BaseA-Style-Day-19/m-p/682808/highlight/true#M3539).

 ## Wrapping Up